breck7/note/readme.md

 --------

 - Visit http://noteapi.com to play with some popular APIs using Note.
-- Open example.html for a very basic usage example.
+- See https://github.com/breck7/blocks for an example of a higher level encoding built on Note.

 Extending Note
 --------------